ynchuang/ad2kg/README.md

 # Ad2kg

 This is a repository for the review SIGIR'23 demo paper.
-To visit our demo website, please refer to [DiscoverPath.top](http://www.discoverpath.top/).
+To visit our demo website, please refer to the website link [DiscoverPath.top](http://www.discoverpath.top/).

 ## Repository structure